programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 Now you need to set up the initial directories and files for the project.
 Make a new folder - call it myscene.
 Within the myscene folder create folders called models and textures.
 We will use the textures folder in part 2.
 Put the png_sceneDRACO.glb file you downloaded previously in the models folder.

-In VSC open the folder.
+In VSC open the myscene folder.

 Create a file and call it *index.html*
 Note that it **must** be called this as this is the html file that will be served by the browser by default when you go to the local host address.